On the growth exponent of c-holomorphic functions with algebraic graphs: Generic injectivity of c-holomorphic non-constant mappings on fibred analytic sets

 Let us suppose hereafter that for all $L$ in a neighbourhood $\mathscr{P}'\subset\mathscr{P}$ of $\pi$ we have $Z_L=D$.

 Of course, $V$ and $\Gamma_j$ depend \textit{a priori} on $L_0$.
-But observe that the convergence $L\to L_0$ implies the convergence (in the Hausdorff measure) $A\cap (x_0+L)\to A\cap (x_0+L_0)$ (use for instance \cite{TW2}).
-Moreover, since $L_0$ is a common complement to the tangent spaces $T_{(x_0,\gamma_j(x_0))}A$, then we easily see that for all $L$ close enough to $L_0$, we will be able to find a neighbourhood $V$ of $x$ (necessarily contained in $D\setminus\sigma_{\pi_L}$ since $A$ is a union of $d$ disjoint graphs over it), i.e. $V$ can be chosen independently of $L_0$ for all $L$ sufficiently close to $L_0$.
+But observe that the convergence $L\to L_0$ implies the convergence (\footnote{The sets being finite, this convergence coincides with the one in the Hausdorff measure.}) $A\cap (x_0+L)\to A\cap (x_0+L_0)$ (use for instance \cite{TW2}).
+In particular, $\#A\cap(x_0+L)=d$ when $L$ is close enough to $L_0$.
+The idea is that it should be possible to find a neighbourhood $V_1$ of $x_0$ (necessarily contained in $D\setminus\sigma_{\pi_L}$ since $A$ is a union of $d$ disjoint graphs over it), over which the sets $\Gamma_j$ are still graphs in the direction $L$.